-San Francisco Bay Area artist Cynthia Schuman’s passion for art has been the guiding light of her life.
-She found joy in painting since she was very young and went on to study art at Stanford University.
+San Francisco Bay Area artist Cynthia Schuman’s passion for art was the guiding light of her life.
+She found joy in painting when she was very young and went on to study art at Stanford University.

 After a brief period designing in the fashion industry, Cynthia launched a successful career painting portraits of well known San Franciscans and was commissioned to paint Jesse Jackson, Walter Mondale and Gary Hart who were the three Democratic presidential candidates in 1984.
 The paintings were hung in the VIP lounge at the Democratic convention at San Francisco’s Moscone Center.